 As well as having what is acknowledged as “one of the best bowling greens in the County” the Club has a Club House where socialising takes place after games and during the closed season.
 Our monthly quiz nights during the winter months have proved very popular with both members and non members.
 In the summer Friday night 'Chummy Nights' give the opportunity for some social bowling and refreshments.

-In 2015 extensive alterations to the Club House have enhanced the clubs meeting and eating facilities, with a new bar and kitchen.
+In 2015 extensive alterations to the Club House have enhanced the Club's meeting and eating facilities, with a new bar, kitchen and designated toilet for disabled guests and visitors.

-The Club house is available for hire by the public, thus maintaining the community links that were forged at the very beginning.
+The Club house is available for hire by the public, thus maintaining the links that were forged between the Club and the wider community at the very beginning.